marcosdima/godot-fw/docs/STATE_MODULE.md

 `ConditionHandler` provides typed access to conditions.
 The evaluation contract of `RuleHandler` is documented in RULES.md.

-# State System Update
+# Update Cycle

 The conceptual update order is:

 ```
 1. Evaluate rules.
-2. Update conditions.
-3. Remove conditions that are no longer alive, together with their registered effect applications.
+2. Remove conditions that are no longer alive, together with their registered effect applications.
-4. Activate newly active conditions.
+3. Activate newly active conditions.
-5. Register their effect applications.
+4. Register their effect applications.
-6. Apply effects according to their applications.
+5. Apply effects according to their applications.
 ```

-Conditions brought to a dead state by rules exit the circuit at step 3, before their effect applications are processed in that same tick.
+Conditions brought to a dead state by rules exit the circuit at step 2, before their effect applications are processed in that same tick.

 Rules are evaluated at step 1.
 Their inputs, effects, evaluation order and priority contract are documented in RULES.md.